Advanced Scraping Techniques & Anti-Bot Evasion

 - Initialize a headless browser context with isolated storage.

-- Configure proxy credentials and realistic viewport dimensions.
+- Configure proxy credentials and a realistic viewport.

 - Navigate to the target URL and await critical DOM selectors.